Frequently Asked Questions

 No. UChicago does not have relationships with recruiting agencies overseas or domestically and we are not interested in pursuing relationships of that nature.
 Students should contact us directly with any questions they may have regarding our admissions process.
 We also encourage students to work with their local EducationUSA Advising Center for additional support in their U.S. university search and admissions process.

 First year international students are eligible for need-based and merit-based financial aid.
 In fact, if you apply for need-based aid, and we offer you admission, we are committed to meeting 100% of your demonstrated financial aid.
 For this reason, our process is need-sensitive.
 With a limited amount of funds available for international students, we need to know if you think you will need aid.
 If you think you may require aid at any time during the four years of college, you must apply for financial aid at the same time you submit an application for the College.
 If you do not apply for aid, there will not be funds available after you are admitted.
 To learn more about international financial aid, see the international financial aid section on our Cost & Aid page.

 Unfortunately, there are no exceptions.
 We have limited funds available for international students and because we promise to meet 100% of demonstrated need for first year students, we simply have no funds left for international transfer students.

-The International Student Financial Aid Application (ISFAA) should be filled out and submitted online, through a student's UChicago Account.
-You can preview a PDF of the ISFAA before you start your application and create a UChicago account, but should apply using the digital version.
+The International Financial Aid Worksheet should be filled out and submitted online, through a student's UChicago Account.
 You should also submit supporting documents, like tax returns, receipts and bank statements.

 International students are eligible for merit scholarships.
 We automatically consider all applicants for merit scholarships.
 There is no separate application or essay for merit scholarships.
 Merit scholarships can be partial-tuition scholarships, single lump sum awards, and some are renewable each year.